The good virus

 covered in phages as a kind of protective layer.

-It was like an immune system because if your outer layer is covered in phages, then that's going to make it less likely that any bacteria can infect you because as soon as the bacteria land on you, they get attacked by phages.
+It was like an immune system because if your outer layer is covered in phages, then that's going to make it less likely that any bacteria can infect you.

+I just want to make sure I'm following.
 All these different corals have this like symbiotic relationship with phages where they say, we'll give you a home.

 You

 are like our little bodyguard, like our bouncers at the club or something, keeping stuff out.
+Acting like bodyguards.

-Really weird analogy.
+Really weird

 But they've made themselves an immune system in this way.

-They have a home that they know bacteria are going to come along along and stick to, and they can use that to replicate in.
+It works for the phages.
+They have a home that they know bacteria are going to come along and stick to, and they can use that to replicate in.

 And the coral gets to have these little viruses living on it that are going to kill the bacteria that want to harm the coral.

-So Forrest and his colleagues started looking at other organisms that have this kind of mucus layer on them and finding phages in those mucus layers.
+So, Forrest and his colleagues started looking at other organisms that have this kind of mucus layer on them and finding phages in those mucus layers.

 And then they thought, hey, we've got mucus layers like in our intestines and on the surface of our lungs.

-So they started looking and exactly the same thing happens in our intestines and in our lungs.
+So they started looking, and exactly the same thing happens in our intestines and in our lungs.

 Any part of the body that's exposed to the environment is going to be full of bacteria and full of phages.